Tutorial on amortized optimization

 where $C$ is a constant that does not depend on $u$, $\gQ(x,u)$ is the density at $u$, and $\gZ_x$ is the normalization constant for $\gQ(x,\cdot)$ that does not depend on $u$.
 Putting \cref{eq:kl-expansion} back into \cref{kl-dirac-opt} and removing the constants that do not depend on $u$ gives

 which is the max-$Q$ operation in \cref{eq:Q-opt}. \end{proof}

-\subsubsection{Behavioral cloning and imitation learning}
+\subsection{Behavioral cloning and imitation learning}

-We will start in the setting where regression-based amortization is done to predict the solution of a controller that solves \cref{eq:pistar}.
-In these settings, we have access to a controller, or samples from it, that uses traditional methods, and \emph{not} learning, to solve \cref{eq:pistar}, and we either know the true dynamics or form an approximation to them that the control is done on top of.
-We typically have access to these solutions as samples from a policy $\pi^\star(x)$ that provides the solution to the max-Q problem in \cref{eq:Q-opt} that we want to do regression-based amortization onto.
+This section starts in the setting where regression-based amortization is done to predict the solution of a controller that solves \cref{eq:pistar}.
+These settings assume access to a controller, or samples from it, that uses traditional methods, and \emph{not} learning, to solve \cref{eq:pistar} with the true or approximated dynamics.
+These solutions are typically available as samples from a policy $\pi^\star(x)$ that provides the solution to the max-Q problem in \cref{eq:Q-opt} for regression-based amortization.
 In some settings these methods also use the optimal finite-horizon sequence $u^\star_{1:H}(x)$ from a solution to \cref{eq:mpc}.

-Imitation learning methods such as behavioral cloning can be seen as a regression-based amortization that seek to distill, or clone, the expert's behavior into a learned model $\pi_\theta(x)$ that predicts the expert's action given the state $x$.
+Imitation learning methods such as behavioral cloning can be seen as a regression-based amortization that seek to distill, or clone, the expert's behavior into a learned model $\pi_\theta(x)$ that predicts the expert's action given the state $x$ \citep[Chapter 3]{osa2018algorithmic}.
 Deterministic BC methods often regress onto the expert's state-action pairs $(x, \pi^\star(x))$ sampled some distribution of states $p(x)$ with

 where, for example, the model $\pi_\theta$ could be a neural network.
 Thus BC in this setting performs regression-based amortization $\gA_{\rm BC}\defeq (-Q, \gU, \gX, p(x), \pi_\theta, \gL_{\rm reg})$.
 Extensions from this setting could include when 1) the model $\pi_\theta$ is a sequence model that predicts the entire sequence $u^\star_{1:H}$, and 2) the MDP or policy is stochastic and \cref{eq:bc} turns into an amortized maximum likelihood problem rather than a regression problem.